 There is also a second Gibbon, the Gibbon of the footnotes.
 He is freer, wittier,5 sometimes grotesque or obscene.
 Carlyle, in a letter to his future wife, recommended the book but warned her to never look at the notes, for "they are often quite abominable".
-The notes offer a great contrast, a refreshing oasis where one can take a rest from the main narrative, and give the feeling that you're sitting side-by-side with Gibbon, laughing along with him at the follies of men and empires.
+The notes offer a great contrast, a refreshing oasis where one can take a rest from the main narrative, sit down next to Gibbon, and laugh along with him at the follies of men and empires.

 He was not without his detractors though.
 Coleridge felt Gibbon got the causes completely wrong (he thought the key was the imperial character destroying the national character), and that the spectacle overwhelmed the more important but less exciting aspects of history:

 He takes notice of nothing but what may produce an effect; he skips on from eminence to eminence, without ever taking you through the valleys between: in fact, his work is little else but a disguised collection of all the splendid anecdotes which he could find in any book concerning any persons or nations from the Antonines to the capture of Constantinople.